Doing Business in Mauritius

 - Mauritius: an export-oriented country

-- Top export products: textile, fish products, jewelry, watches, diamonds, optical goods,
+- Top export products: textile, fish products, jewellery, watches, diamonds, optical goods, and chemical products

 - The total exports of goods: 2,872 million dollars